-Elissa stares down the cliff side, crouching by the edge feeling her stomach lurch when the soft soil gives way underfoot.
+Elissa stared down the cliff side.
+She was crouching by the edge and felt her stomach lurch when the soft soil gave way underfoot.
 “Careful, Lis!”
-His grip on her arm is tight, too tight.
-She winces and scowls at him.
+His grip on her arm was tight, too tight.
+She winced and scowled at him.
 “Sorry, you scared me.”
-Hector releases her arm looking down into the ravine in front of them.
+Hector released her arm looking down into the ravine in front of them.
 “What were you thinking?”

-She smiles up at him, “I’m thinking it’s been a long time since you called me Lis.”
+She smiled up at him, “I’m thinking it’s been a long time since you called me Lis.”

-Hector grins sheepishly, “Yes, well, like I said, you scared me.”
+Hector grinned sheepishly, “Yes, well, like I said, you scared me.”

 “Did you notice anything odd about her behavior?”
-Elissa steals a glance at him changing the subject.
+Elissa stole a glance at him changing the subject.

-He has pulled his notepad out again and flips through his notes, a habitual action of his when avoiding eye contact with someone.
+He had pulled his notepad out again and was flipping through his notes - a habitual action of his when avoiding eye contact with someone.
 “Her?”

 “Zania Hamilton.”
-Elissa rolls her eyes at him.
+Elissa rolled her eyes at him.

-Hector looks up from his notes with a confused frown.
+Hector looked up from his notes with a confused frown.
 “Odd behavior, Zania Hamilton… what do you mean?”

 “For instance she looked pointedly at me when she talked about enemies and you when she talked about affairs.”
-She smirks at Hector.
+She smirked at Hector.
 “Where you intimate with the deceased?”

-He snorts with his lip curled in a snarl and shakes his head.
+He snorted with his lip curled in a snarl and shook his head.
 “I never met the man in person before.”
-His voice is harsher than intended.
-Hector closes the notepad with a snap of paper refusing to continue on that line of conversation.
-Elissa lets the matter drop, for now.
-“Are you trying to tell me you’re one of the enemies?”
+His voice was harsher than intended.
+Hector closed the notepad with a snap of paper refusing to continue down that line of conversation.
+Elissa let the matter drop, for now.
+Hector asked, “Are you trying to tell me you’re one of the enemies?”

-“No,” She takes a steadying breath, “but I think I know who she was implying.”
+“No,” She took a steadying breath, “but I think I know who she was implying.”

-“Elissa…” Hector’s brow furrows with concern.
+“Elissa…” Hector’s brow furrowed with concern.
 “What do you know?”

 “I’ll talk to him, you’re too close.”
-Hector raises a hand when she tries to object.
+Hector raised a hand when she tried to object.
 “He’s your boyfriend, Elissa, you’re too close.
 Just let me do my job, okay?”

-She frowns and looks down at her shoes, nodding slowly.
+She frowned and looked down at her shoes, nodding slowly.
 “I just figured his phone number may show up on Hamilton’s phone records, thought I should say something now before someone asks.”
-Elissa looks up hesitantly, “Do you…”
+Elissa looked up hesitantly, “Do you…”

 “No, it would be best if you aren’t around when I talk to him.”
-Hector turns his attention back to the ravine.
+Hector turned his attention back to the ravine.
 “Hamilton’s brakes were bled out.
 Now was that intentional or neglect?”

 “Can brakes bleed out by neglect?”
-Elissa shrugs a shoulder, “I know next to nothing about vehicle care.”
+Elissa shrugged a shoulder, “I know next to nothing about vehicle care.”

 “Sure, but it would be noticeable.”
-When she continues to stare blankly at him he chuckles and tries to explain.
+When she continued to stare blankly at him he chuckled and tried to explain.
 “Okay, say someone loosened the bleeder screw.
 That in and of itself isn’t necessarily a problem until someone applies the brake.
 That will cause brake fluid to come out, allowing air into the master cylinder.
 The more air in the master cylinder, the more you’d have to pump your brakes in order to stop.”

 “Say it’s raining and you’re taking a turn too fast, you hydroplane and pump your brakes and…”

 “Anyone that lives in that house has access to the garage.”
-Hector points over his shoulder towards the estate.
+Hector pointed over his shoulder towards the estate.

 “You think a teen-aged girl would risk breaking a nail loosening a screw.”
-Elissa smirks at him as he rolls his eyes.
+Elissa smirked at him as he rolled his eyes.
 “I’m not ruling out the daughter, I’m just saying it isn’t as likely to be her.
 I also don’t think Zania would do the work herself, she’d get that lover of hers to do it.”

 “The hypothetical man-”

-Elissa shudders at his words.
-The memory of listening to the On-Star call is vivid in her mind.
+Elissa shuddered at his words.
+The memory of listening to the replayed OnStar call was vivid in her mind.
 Peter Hamilton’s voice was so resigned, desperate and final, “So which woman is ‘her’?”

 “Any woman currently living in Sunset Valley could be ‘her’.”
-He pauses, reining in his thoughts.
-“Right, so we have the wife, son, daughter, butler, the hypothetical lover, Jenson…” Elissa looks away at the mention of Jenson.
-Hector glances at his notes.
+He paused reining in his thoughts.
+“Right, so we have the wife, son, daughter, butler, the hypothetical lover, Jenson…” Elissa looked away at the mention of Jenson.
+Hector glanced at his notes.
 “Our suspect list just grew.”

 Odette London tapped the pen against her chin eyes scanned the papers before her.
 “Hmm...”
 She marked a few things here and there as she read along, her shrewd eyes searched for errors.
 “I’d ask you to reconsider, but I’m sure my words will fall on deaf ears.”
-She glances up when she got no response and sighed softly set the pen down on her desk, folded her hands before her.
+She glanced up when she got no response.
+She sighed softly, set the pen down on her desk, and folded her hands before her.
 “Mr. Hamilton, if you please...”